nvonpentz/go-blockchain/README.md

 ## Improvements
 * change the packet list to a packet map, more efficient lookup
 * change myNode listen to connections to not be a function of my node or atleast get rid of the n.connections argument
 * make the hashes base 58 so they can be human readable when strings.
+CHECK
+* be able to check for a specific transaction hash
+* add channels to miner so it can be updated with new blocks/new packets as they come